Your Veterinary Care Team

-Hospital ownership was stressful and Dr. Meghan didn't feel like she was doing anyone any favors trying to be an expert in preventive care, infectious diseases, internal medicine, emergency medicine, endocrinology, cardiology, soft tissue surgery, dentistry, behavior medicine, urology and nephrology, anesthesiology, etc. In fact, the only thing she felt like she was an expert in was burnout.
+I also didn't feel like I was doing anyone any favors trying to be an expert in preventive care, infectious diseases, internal medicine, emergency medicine, endocrinology, cardiology, soft tissue surgery, dentistry, behavior medicine, urology and nephrology, anesthesiology, etc. In fact, the only thing I felt like I was an expert in was burnout.

 Been in the veterinary field since 1997